MicrosoftDocs/learn/learn-pr/student-evangelism/introduction-rocket-launch-nasa/includes/3-analyze-data.md

-Although historical and prediction data is critical, NASA must analyze many critical factors for the day of a rocket launch.
+Although historical and prediction data is essential, NASA must analyze many critical factors for the day of a rocket launch.

 NASA collects data from a wide array of sources, including these sources: